IBM/container-service-getting-started-wt/Lab 8/README.md

 # Final thoughts

 Congratulations.
-You just finished the entire lab on Kubernetes, the IBM Containers Service, and the larger Microservices ecosystem.
+You just finished the entire lab on Kubernetes, IBM Cloud Container Service, and the larger microservices ecosystem.